threeplanetssoftware/apple_cloud_notes_parser/README.md

 For example, if you were running this on data from a Mac used by 'Logitech' and had the full file system available, you would run: `ruby notes_cloud_ripper.rb -m /Users/Logitech/Library/Group Containers/group.com.apple.notes/`

+### Password (-w | --password-file FILE option)

+For backups that may have encrypted notes within them, this option tells the program where to find its password list.
+This list should have one password per row and any passwords that correctly decrypt an encrypted note will be tried before the rest for future encrypted notes.

+For example, if you were running this on data from a Mac used by 'Logitech,' had the full file system available, and wanted to use a file called "passwords.txt"you would run: `ruby notes_cloud_ripper.rb -m /Users/Logitech/Library/Group Containers/group.com.apple.notes/` -w passwords.txt

 ### All Versions

 Once the NoteStore file is opened, the program will create new AppleNotesAccount, AppleNotesFolder, and AppleNote objects based on the contents of that file.